 *I had previously written 'mental illness' but that term stigmatizes and pathologizes neurodiversity, so let's not do that anymore.

 I don't recommend books I can't personally screen.
-That would be unethical (and childism!) for me as a grown-ups to recommend kids books without running them by *actual* kids.
-Since my oldest is 8, I try to avoid recommending anything for much older kids and be transparent when a is too advanced for my kids.
+That would be unethical (and childism!) for me as a grown-up to recommend kids books without running them by *actual* kids.
+Since my oldest became an earthing in 2021, I try to avoid recommending anything for much older kids and be transparent when a book is too advanced for my kids.

 However, many of our readers are parents of pre-teens, and are even college professors who use our work to demonstrate the topics we discuss.
 The picture-book format makes for a short and easy lesson.
 Picture books are nailing it these days.
 Some of them have a depth of complexity beyond most of the adult literature I read on the side.